Crypto-PPML/Crypto-PPML.github.io/2021/index.markdown

 ### Call for Contributed Talks

+There will be a session of contributed talks.
+Since the conference is on zoom, the contributed talks will be shorter this year (10 minutes at most).

 We encourage submissions exploring a range of techniques and applications for privacy preserving machine learning, including, but not limited to:

 - Multiparty computation